-Note: plant grafted varieties grown in deep pots.
+Note: plant grafted varieties or select seedling grown in deep pots.
 The grafting will ensure consistency of growth and output, such as size, flavor, vigor, ripening time, and good yields, while the deep pots make sure the long tap root is not disturbed.
 Paw Paws planted by seed, called seedlings, do not promise to reproduce their parents’

 Diospyros kaki and Diospyros viginiana

 Pollination: Variable, some need cross-pollination, some are self-fertile